adeldjama/MSentinel/README.md

 ## Environment

 - Entra ID tenant with 2 users:
-  - trainee: allows you to connect to Azure to deploy resources
+  - cohacker: allows you to connect to Azure to deploy resources
   - j.robert: disabled user, will be used to run tests
 - subscription:
   - Resource Group "rg-co-hack"